 Tag Archives: youtube

-NextGEN Gallery appears to be the best gallery plugin for WordPress.
+As of this month - August 2012 - the NextGEN Gallery plugin appears to be the best gallery plugin for WordPress.
 It has an astonishing 5.5 million downloads and over 2,000 positive ratings.
 But I wanted to discover if there were drawbacks to this impressive plugin and in what situations would other plugins suit users better.
 So along with NextGEN Gallery I'll be looking at DM Albums and WP J Query Lightbox plugins.